joemphilips/bitcoin-ln-monitoring/README.md

 # if you have to run docker-compose with duso, try adding -E option to preserve environment variables
 ```

+# running on azure

+There is a utility scripts to configure azure vm for hosting environment in `azure/`
+You must run those scripts from project root

 # technical stack used

 * `bitcoind`